jeffreykegler/personal/timeline.md

 Emil Post defines and studies a formal rewriting system using productions.
-With this, the process of reinventing Pannini in the West begins.
+With this, the process of rediscovering Pannini in the West begins.

 # 1948: Shannon repurposes Markov's chains